Best Netflix series to watch now (October 2020) - TheNewsTrace

 The Rain

-One among Netflix’s largest hitters when it comes to international language dramas is Danish series The Rain, which takes place in a post-apocalyptic future after a virus carried by rainfall nearly wipes out the complete inhabitants of Scandinavia.
+One in all Netflix’s greatest hitters when it comes to international language dramas is Danish series The Rain, which takes place in a post-apocalyptic future after a virus carried by rainfall nearly wipes out all the inhabitants of Scandinavia.

-Through the present’s three series we observe a gaggle of survivors – led by siblings Simone and Rasmus – as they seek for their scientist father, who is outwardly their solely hope for locating a treatment or another answer to the devastation that has wreaked havoc of their nation.
+Throughout the present’s three series we observe a gaggle of survivors – led by siblings Simone and Rasmus – as they seek for their scientist father, who is outwardly their solely hope for locating a treatment or another resolution to the devastation that has wreaked havoc of their nation.

-The series is a component post-apocalyptic drama, however can also be to an enormous extent a coming-of-age story, because the younger survivors uncover that though nearly all the things else has modified for the reason that virus hit, adolescence comes with all the identical troubles as ordinary.
+The series is an element post-apocalyptic drama, however can also be to an enormous extent a coming-of-age story, because the younger survivors uncover that though nearly all the things else has modified for the reason that virus hit, adolescence comes with all the identical troubles as common.

 Watch on Netflix